 During his 20-year career in the US Navy, Jeff served as ship’s organist/pianist aboard USS Independence (CV-62), USS Tarawa (LHA-1), and USS Kitty Hawk (CV-63).
 In these shipboard positions, he worked closely with the ships’ chaplains and assisted in leading music during weekly services.
 He also served as pianist during his shore duty tours for Calvary Baptist Church in Beeville, Texas; Bayview Orthodox Presbyterian Church in Chula Vista, California; and Cornerstone Presbyterian Church in California, Maryland before coming to Grace and Peace Presbyterian in 2006.

-While on the USS Tarawa, Jeff was introduced to the doctrines of the Reformed Faith articulated by the Westminster Confession of Faith.
-At Bayview OPC in Chula Vista, he became convinced that the OPC most closely espoused the principals of Christianity from Scripture contained in the Old and New Testaments of any denominational standards that he had been exposed to throughout his life.
-Jeff was ordained as a Deacon in the OPC at Bayview in 1994.
+Jeff was introduced to the doctrines of the Reformed Faith articulated by the Westminster Confession of Faith while serving on the USS Tarawa.
+At Bayview OPC in Chula Vista, CA., he became convinced that the OPC most closely espoused the principals of Christianity from Scripture contained in the Old and New Testaments of any denominational standards that he had been exposed to throughout his life.
+Jeff was ordained as a Deacon at Bayview OPC in 1994.

-After moving to Maryland, Jeff retired from the Navy in 2002 at the rank of Chief Petty Officer and is professionally employed in a career in Defense Acquisition for the US Navy and Marine Corps F/A-18 and EA-18G Program Office (PMA265).
-Jeff and his wife Diane have been married since April 1983.
-They have four children (Jeffrey II, Kurt, Kristina and Jacob) and two daughters-in-law (Raquel and Samantha).
+After moving to Maryland, Jeff retired from the Navy in 2002 at the rank of Chief Petty Officer.
+Jeff was elected, ordained and installed as a Ruling Elder at Grace and Peace in August 2013.
+Jeff and his wife Diane have been married since April 1983, have four married children and five grandchildren.